vvictor10/PlacesSearch/README.md

 I use the PAW tool to test network request/responses and I have added the PAW config file for the Venues API in the 'resources' directory.

-### Thank You!

-Appreciate the opportunity to execute this coding challenge and thanks for taking the time to review my code.
-Any and all feedback is very much appreciated.